 "Net Debt" is a capital management measure that management considers to be key to assessing the Company's liquidity.
-See Note 5(e)(i) "Capital Management - Net Debt and Total Capitalization" Company's unaudited interim consolidated financial statements for the three and nine months ended September 30, 2023 for additional disclosures.
+See Note 5(e)(i) "Capital Management - Net Debt and Total Capitalization" Company's audited annual consolidated financial statements for the three months and year ended December 31, 2023 for additional disclosures.

 "Operating Netback" is a non-GAAP financial measure determined by adding marketing revenues and processing & other income, deducting realized losses on commodity risk management contracts or adding realized gains on commodity risk management contracts and deducting tariffs, royalties, operating expenses, transportation expenses and marketing expenses from petroleum and natural gas revenues.
 The most directly comparable financial measure to operating netback disclosed in the Company's primary financial statements is petroleum and natural gas sales.
 Operating netback is a measure used in operational and capital allocation decisions.
 Operating netback is not a standardized financial measure under IFRS and, therefore, may not be comparable with the calculation of similar financial measures disclosed by other entities.
-For further information, refer to the "Operating Netbacks" section of our management's discussion and analysis for the three and nine months ended September 30, 2023, which is incorporated herein by reference, and available on SEDAR+ at www.sedarplus.ca.
+For further information, refer to the "Operating Netbacks" section of our management's discussion and analysis for the three months and year ended December 31, 2023, which is incorporated herein by reference, and available on SEDAR+ at www.sedarplus.ca.